 Amazon Prime is one of the most known example of a successful paid loyalty program.

-Value-based loyalty programs focus on rewarding customers based on their engagement with the brand, beyond monetary transactions.
+Value-based loyalty programs focus on rewarding customers based on their engagement with the company, beyond monetary transactions.

-This approach recognizes and rewards customers for their brand advocacy, social media engagement, referrals, or other non-monetary actions that contribute to the brand's growth.
+This approach recognizes and rewards customers for their brand advocacy, social media engagement, referrals, or other non-monetary actions that contribute to the company's growth.

 Loyalty programs bring a wide range of benefits that can significantly impact a business's success.